matter-labs/zinc/docs/developer-guide.md

 Jab requires strong typing.
 Operators on operands of different types require explicit type conversion.

-Developers can coerce type conversions using `as` keyword (following the rust rules):
+Developers can coerce type conversions using `as` keyword (following the Rust rules):

 - any integer type can be coerced into another integer type of equal or greater bitlength without changes in underlying `field` value
-- any integer type can be coerced into another integer type of lesser bitlength via bit decomposition (without range checks)
 - an enum can be converted into an `uint` of enough bitlength

 ```rust